g1thubhack3r/g1thubhack3r.github.io/README.md

 My Minecraft servers:
 There are nothing here currently :(
 [My Minecraft server rules](/server_rules.txt)
-Except where otherwise noted, content on this site is in the public domain.
+Except where otherwise noted, content on this site is under a [CC0 1.0 license](https://creativecommons.org/publicdomain/zero/1.0/).